Arthritis due to damage of joint cartilage and surrounding tissues becomes very common with aging.

-In some joints (such as the knee), the ligaments, which surround and support the joint, stretch so that the joint becomes unstable.
+In some joints (such as the knee), the ligaments, which surround and support the joint, stretch so that the joint becomes unstable and the muscles moving that joint may weaken.
 Alternatively, the hip or knee may become stiff, losing its range of motion.
-Touching or moving the joint (particularly when standing, climbing stairs, or walking) can be very painful.
+Moving the joint (particularly when standing, climbing stairs, or walking) can be very painful.

 Osteoarthritis often affects the spine.
 Back pain is the most common symptom.
 Usually, damaged disks or joints in the spine cause only mild pain and stiffness.
 However, osteoarthritis in the neck or lower back can cause numbness, pain, and weakness in an arm or leg if the overgrowth of bone presses on nerves.
 The overgrowth of bone may be within the spinal canal in the lower back (lumbar spinal stenosis), pressing on nerves before they exit the canal to go to the legs.
-This pressure may cause leg pain after walking, suggesting incorrectly that the person has a reduced blood supply to the legs (intermittent claudication Symptoms Occlusive peripheral arterial disease is blockage or narrowing of an artery in the legs (or rarely the arms), usually due to atherosclerosis and resulting in decreased blood flow.
-Symptoms depend... read more ).
-Rarely, bony growths compress the esophagus, making swallowing difficult.
+This pressure may cause leg pain with walking, suggesting incorrectly that the person has a reduced blood supply to the legs (intermittent claudication Symptoms ).
+Rarely, bony growths in the neck compress the esophagus, making swallowing difficult.

 Osteoarthritis may be stable for many years or may progress very rapidly, but most often it progresses slowly after symptoms develop.
 Many people develop some degree of disability.

-People who have episodes of red, hot, and swollen joints should be evaluated by a doctor because these episodes are not usually caused by osteoarthritis and could result from an infection or gout.
+People who develop a red, hot, and swollen joint should be evaluated by a doctor because these episodes are not usually caused by osteoarthritis and could result from an infection or gout.

 Magnetic resonance imaging (MRI) can reveal early changes in cartilage, but it is rarely needed for the diagnosis.